-Byron Hippies, Wrinkled Rockers and Rabid Hampsters
+Byron Hippies, Wrinkled Rockers and Rabid Hamsters

 Rodriquez time was fast approaching and the end of Ben Harpers performance chimed, only 2 hours to go.
 We entered the tent as his last song finish and the crowd, which by this time had been jammed together like sardines for about ninety minutes, turned around and walked out.
-It was amazing and we took the opportunity to find a position centre stage third row.
+It was amazing and I couldn’t believe it, we took the opportunity to find a position centre stage third row.
 There was nothing on this earth that could make me move.
 Whatever torture I would have to endure for the next two hours till Rodriguez walked out on that stage would be worth it.
 I just didn’t realise that it would infact be torture.

 There were thousands like me, fifty plus and determined to see our teenage memories bought to life.
 Joan Armitrading was amazing but she wasn’t Rodriguez.
 Age did not weary them, nor the heat, the lack of water or the cramped conditions.
 But for me personally the Y Gen almost suceeded where nothing else could.

 At the same time the girlfriend, who was five foot nothing and as equally hammered, entered into an argument with another festival goer, who had tried to push her way to the front.
 Not cool I know, but lets face it, who hasn’t done that.
 The trouble was that I had a raging headache, I think I had a hot flush and my feet were going numb.
-Her shrill voice went on and on and on.
+Her shrill voice wouldn’t let up, she just went on and on and on.
 I thought my head was going to explode!

-“Would you just calm down (or something like that).
-I should have known that nothing would shut her up and it didn’t.
-I know the other lady was extremely grateful cause she now focused her total attention on me.
-I have to tell you I really did attempt to ignore her.
-However, as Rodriguez was about to enter the stage after a rain delayed start, I couldn’t stand it anymore.
-I again turned sideways and said.

-I then turned to the front before she knew what had happened.
-It did stop her in her tracks but only for about a minute.
-She then spent the next hour screaming and singing at the top of her lungs, doing everything she could think of to goad me into retalliating.
+“Would you just shut up, you sound like a rabid hampster and your voice is like a buzz saw in my brain”, using hand signal for emphasis.
+Then turned to the front before she knew what had happened.
+For one brief precious moment there was silence.
+She then spent the next hour screaming in my ear defending her whinny voice and singing at the top of her lungs, determinedly doing everything she could think of to goad me into retalliating.